-Pashupatinath Temple is one of the 7 UNESCO sites of Kathmandu Valley set along the banks of the sacred Bagmati River.
-Visiting at Pashupatinath at dusk is a whole different experience than going in the day as you can watch the Aarati ceremonial rituals of death and rebirth.
+Pashupatinath Temple is set along the banks of the sacred Bagmati River.
+Visiting Pashupatinath Temple at dusk is a whole different experience than going during the day as you can watch the Aarati ceremonial rituals of death and rebirth.

 Aarti is the ritual conducted in front of the deity by moving lamps in a circular fashion and dedicating their act to the Divine.
-The same rituals are performed in Varanasi but has only become a regular tradition at Pashupati since 2006 and starts at 7pm each evening.
-The followers perform a dance called the Tandav to to pay respect to Lord Shiva.
-The atmosphere is electric and you can feel the euphoric energy from the dancers.
+The same rituals are performed in Varanasi but have only become a regular tradition at Pashupati since 2006 and start at 7 pm each evening.
+The followers perform a dance called the Tandav to pay respect to Lord Shiva.
+So visiting Pashupatinath Temple at night, you will find an electric atmosphere and you can feel the euphoric energy from the dancers.

 In sharp contrast to the Eastern ghats of the Pashupatinath where life is celebrated and devotees will take a ritual bath in the holy river, on the Western plateaus families are cremating relatives.
 Pashupatinath really is a place where you are unequivocally faced with life and death.

-My guide took me into the Sadhu (holy men) living quarters.
+Having visited Pashupatinath Temple at dusk, the Sadhus (holy men) had retired to their living quarters for the night and my guide took me in to meet them.
 There was a courtyard of Sadhus but we had the main man to see, we knocked on his door and he welcomed us in.
-He has become a Sadhu at the age of 5 and has had no sex or marriage as he devoted himself to his God.
+He has become a Sadhu at the age of 5 and had no sex or marriage as he devoted himself to his God.